A caring, listening presence in Guildford.

 Are you worried about someone you know who may be lonely, isolated, or facing other difficulties in life?

-Please contact us to find out more or make a referral.
+Please contact us to find out more about receiving help or making a referral.

 Contact Community Angels